 Math geek.
 Coach.
 Researcher.
 Author.
 Public speaker.
 Programmer.
 Composer.
 Teacher.
 I've been called many things over the years, because I like doing tons of stuff.
-There's nothing that I don't enjoy doing or learning.
+There's nothing that I don't enjoy doing, learning or making.

 Next to that, I'm the overly idealistic type, always looking for ways to improve the world.
 Got an idea for that?
 Or do you have anything else going on that's fun/interesting and I can contribute to?
 Then don't hesitate to get in contact.
 Sharing ideas is always fun.